Votes: This is an ordinary bill. It requires more yes votes than no votes. This bill will not pass any sooner than the deadline.

 Old value:: The nation reserves the right to use chemical or biological weapons in warfare for any reason.

-Current: The nation shall never use chemical or biological weaponry in warfare.
+Current: The nation can only use chemical or biological weapons on non-civilan areas.

 Proposed: The nation shall never use chemical or biological weaponry in warfare.